yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_configure_database.md

 You must first create the database server and the client certificate and key files.
 During the process, you must respond to several prompts from the Open SSL commands:

-* To generate test files, press `Enter` to all prompts except the one for Common Name (CN) of the server certificate.
-The CN must match the host you will use for connecting.
+* To generate test files, press `Enter` to all prompts except the one for Common Name (CN) of the server certificate (CA).
+The CN must match the host you will use for connecting, and it must differ from the server and client hosts certificates.
 * To generate files for production use, you must provide (non-empty) responses.

-You must enter different domain names for the CA and the client-server certificate.

 1. To create the RSA certificates, enter the following commands in the given order, and respond to any prompts you receive: